hilch/brsnmp/examples.md

 ![S_Files_B3](https://github.com/hilch/brsnmp/blob/master/doc/S_Files_B3.PNG)

-b) why did you put '--timeout=5000' in combination with '--ipMethod=0' ?
+* *b) why did you put '--timeout=5000' in combination with '--ipMethod=0' ?* *

 **Answer**: it seems that some plc need some more time when switching to manual ip address.
 If anybody has some more information your help will be welcome.

+* *c) brsnmp does'nt work...

+**Answer**: there are a lot of pitfalls using brsnmp in Batch- files or PIL- lists as it gives no valueable return values at the moment.
+E.g. an invalid '--filter=xxx' will return an empty list '[]' but that's not an failure itself.
+Please consider to test your settings on commandline via a 'DOS'- box (cmd.exe) instead.